Whatever We Decree In Jesus Name He Will Do It

 John 14:12… because I go unto my Father.

 By which he meant not a change in location but his exaltation, his being seated at the right hand of the father, far above all principality and power and every name that is named both in this world and that which is to come; his being given a name above every name; his exaltation to the place of supreme authority in heaven and in earth.
 With that in the minds of his disciples, he turns to them and says:

 John 14:13 And whatsoever ye shall ask in my name, that will I do, that the Father may be glorified in the Son.
 14 If ye shall ask any thing in my name, I will do it.

 Whatever his disciples ask in his name he, as the great King over all the earth, will make it so.

-We miss the importance of what Jesus is saying partly because the translation is off and partly because we have an incorrect picture of how Jesus did his works and how we, his disciples are supposed to do his works.
+We miss the importance of what Jesus is saying partly because the translation is off and partly because we have an incorrect picture of how Jesus did his works and how we, his disciples, his apprentices, are supposed to do his works.